-U.S. Bank National Association ("U.S. Bank") will act as Securities Administrator (the "Securities Administrator") under the Pooling and Servicing Agreement.

-U.S. Bank, a national banking association will act as Securities Administrator under the Pooling and Servicing Agreement.
-U.S. Bancorp, with total assets exceeding \$467 billion as of December 31, 2018, is the parent company of U.S. Bank, the fifth largest commercial bank in the United States.
-As of December 31, 2018, U.S. Bancorp served approximately 18 million customers and operated over 3,000 branch offices in 25 states.
-A network of specialized U.S. Bancorp offices across the nation provides a comprehensive line of banking, brokerage, insurance, investment, mortgage, trust and payment services products to consumers, businesses, and institutions.

-U.S. Bank has one of the largest corporate trust businesses in the country, with office locations in 53 domestic and 2 international cities.
-The Pooling and Servicing Agreement will be administered from U.S. Bank's corporate trust office located at One Federal Street, 3rd Floor, Mailcode EX-MA-FED, Boston, Massachusetts 02110 (and for certificate transfer services, 111 Fillmore Avenue, St. Paul, Minnesota 55107, Attention: Bondholder Services - Freddie Mac SLST 2019-1).
+- U.S. Bank National Association ("U.S. Bank") will act as Securities Administrator (the "Securities Administrator") under the Pooling and Servicing Agreement. - U.S. Bank, a national banking association will act as Securities Administrator under the Pooling and Servicing Agreement.
+U.S. Bancorp, with total assets exceeding \$482 billion as of June 30, 2019, is the parent company of U.S. Bank, the fifth largest commercial bank in the United States.
+As of June 30, 2019, U.S. Bancorp served approximately 18 million customers and operated over 3,000 branch offices in 25 states.
+A network of specialized U.S. Bancorp offices across the nation provides a comprehensive line of banking, brokerage, insurance, investment, mortgage, trust and payment services products to consumers, businesses, and institutions. - U.S. Bank has one of the largest corporate trust businesses in the country, with office locations in 53 domestic and 2 international cities.
+The Pooling and Servicing Agreement will be administered from U.S. Bank's corporate trust office located at One Federal Street, 3rd Floor, Mailcode EX-MA-FED, Boston, Massachusetts 02110 (and for certificate transfer services, 111 Fillmore Avenue, St. Paul, Minnesota 55107, Attention: Bondholder Services Freddie Mac SLST 2019-3).
 U.S. Bank has provided corporate trust services since 1924.
-As of December 31, 2018, U.S. Bank was providing securities administrator services on more than 200 transactions with \$25,161,100,000 of outstanding mortgage-backed securities prime structured products.
+As of June 30, 2019, U.S. Bank was providing securities administrator services on more than 198 transactions with \$17,206,300,000 of outstanding mortgage-backed securities prime structured products.
 The Securities Administrator is required to make each monthly statement available to the Certificateholders via the certificate administrator's internet website at https://pivot.usbank.com.
 Certificateholders with questions may direct them to the Securities Administrator's bondholder services group at (800) 934-6802.

-Since 2014 various plaintiffs or groups of plaintiffs, primarily investors, have filed claims against U.S. Bank, in its capacity as trustee or successor trustee (as the case may be) under certain residential mortgage backed securities ("RMBS") trusts.
-The plaintiffs or plaintiff groups have filed substantially similar complaints against other RMBS trustees, including Deutsche Bank, Citibank, HSBC, Bank of New York Mellon and Wells Fargo Bank, N.A.
-The complaints against U.S. Bank allege the trustee caused losses to investors as a result of alleged failures by the sponsors, mortgage loan sellers and servicers for these RMBS trusts and assert causes of action based upon the trustee's purported failure to enforce repurchase obligations of mortgage loan sellers for alleged breaches of representations and warranties concerning loan quality.
-The complaints also assert that the trustee failed to notify securityholders of purported events of default allegedly caused by breaches of servicing standards by mortgage loan servicers and that the trustee purportedly failed to abide by a heightened standard of care following alleged events of default.
+In the last several years, U.S. Bank and other large financial institutions have been sued in their capacity as trustee or successor trustee for certain residential mortgage backed securities ("RMBS") trusts.
+The complaints, primarily filed by investors or investor groups against U.S. Bank and similar institutions, allege the trustees caused losses to investors as a result of alleged failures by the sponsors, mortgage loan sellers and servicers to comply with the governing agreements for these RMBS trusts.
+Plaintiffs generally assert causes of action based upon the trustees' purported failures to enforce repurchase obligations of mortgage loan sellers for alleged breaches of representations and warranties, notify securityholders of purported events of default allegedly caused by breaches of servicing standards by mortgage loan servicers and abide by a heightened standard of care following alleged events of default.
+Currently, U.S. Bank is a defendant in multiple actions alleging individual or class action claims against it.